 4.1 The strategy has been developed by a steering group with representation from the statutory and voluntary sectors.
-A period of engagement and consultation was led by the PCT and took place during October and November 2008 with key stakeholders including voluntary sector and communities of interest, Disability Equality Scheme steering group and service users groups, relevant clinical groups and networks.
+A period of engagement and consultation was led by the PCT and took place from October until end of January 2009 with key stakeholders including voluntary sector and communities of interest, Disability Equality Scheme steering group and service users groups, relevant clinical groups and networks.
+Further consultation has been carried out since December in the development of an Equalities Impact Assessment.